 Mubadala in talks to buy asset manager Fortress from SoftBank - source

-July 12 (Reuters) - Abu Dhabi's Mubadala Investment Co MUDEV.UL is in talks to acquire asset manager Fortress Investment Group from Japan's SoftBank Group Corp 9984.T, according to a source familiar with the matter.
+July 12 (Reuters) - Abu Dhabi's Mubadala Investment Co MUDEV.UL is in talks to acquire asset manager Fortress Investment Group from Japan's SoftBank Group Corp 9984.T, a source familiar with the matter told Reuters on Tuesday.

-Earlier on Tuesday, Bloomberg News reported, citing a source, that the Abu Dhabi sovereign wealth fund is discussing a deal that would value Fortress at more than $1 billion.
+The Abu Dhabi sovereign wealth fund is discussing a deal that would value Fortress at more than $1 billion, said Bloomberg News, which first reported the talks. (https://bloom.bg/3Ivtdhg)

 (Reporting by Arunima Kumar in Bengaluru and Saeed Azhar in New York; Editing by Devika Syamnath)